-ZZ Plant Care Guide — Canada
+ZZ Plant Indoor Care — Canada

 There is one way to kill a ZZ plant in Canada: overwatering.
 This guide covers the complete care routine, how to avoid the only real threat, propagation, and why this is the right choice for Canadian apartments with limited light.